-The European Tour is in Perth Australia this week for the innovative ISPS HANDA World Super 6 Perth tournament.
-By Matt Cradock
+The European Tour is in Perth, Australia this week for the innovative ISPS Handa World Super 6 tournament.
+It’s the third instalment of the tournament.

-ISPS HANDA World Super 6 Perth Leaderboard, Preview, TV Times
+ISPS Handa World Super 6 Leaderboard Preview, TV Times

 Venue: Lake Karrinyup CC, Perth Australia

 How to watch the ISPS Handa World Super 6

 Thursday 14 – Sky Sports Golf and Sky Sports Main Event from 5am

 Friday 15 – Sky Sports Golf and Sky Sports Main Event from 5am

 Saturday 16 – Sky Sports Golf from 5am and Sky Sports Main Event from 6am

 Sunday 17 – Sky Sports Golf from 3am and Sky Sports Main Event from 6am